new-element—an object.

 extension—a positive integer.
 The default is implementation-dependent.

-new-index-p—a valid array index for vector, or nil
+new-index-p—a valid array index for vector, or nil.

 new-index—a valid array index for vector.

-and vector-push-extend
+vector-push and vector-push-extend store

 new-element in vector.

-attempts to store
+vector-push attempts to store

 new-element